-Hi!
-I’m a PhD candidate in economics at American University and Dissertation Fellow at the Federal Reserve Board for Summer 2024.
-I visited the University of Pennsylvania for Spring 2024.
+I’m a PhD candidate in economics at American University.
+I visited the University of Pennsylvania during Spring 2024.

 My research interests are in macroeconomics and inequality topics.
-I have worked on projects studying the distributional effects of monetary policy while visiting the Federal Reserve Board, the Federal Reserve Bank of San Francisco, and the International Monetary Fund.
+I have worked on projects studying the distributional effects of fiscal and monetary policies while visiting the Federal Reserve Board, Federal Reserve Bank of San Francisco, and International Monetary Fund.

 Working Papers